Rogdham/pyzstd/index.rst

     Pyzstd module only uses zstd library's stable API.
 The stable API only exposes two dictionary training functions that corresponding to :py:func:`train_dict` and :py:func:`finalize_dict`.

-    If want to adjust advanced training parameters, you may use zstd's CLI program, it has entries to zstd library's experimental API.
+    If want to adjust advanced training parameters, you may use zstd's CLI program (not pyzstd module's CLI), it has entries to zstd library's experimental API.

 .. py:class:: ZstdDict